Ayurveda treatment for Asthma

 Some factors include:

-- Parents with asthma condition
+- Parents with an asthmatic condition

 - Inherited tendency to develop allergies, or Contact with airborne allergies

 - Exposure to viral infections at the infant stage.